Move over stuffed squash, Stuffed Pumpkins are here! They’re topped with gruyere cheese and have a delicious homemade turkey sausage filling.

 Instructions

-- Add the turkey sausage to the skillet with the onions, breaking up with a spoon.
-Cook for 5 minutes until browned, then stir in garlic, kale and wine, if using.
-Season with salt & pepper, cooking another 2 minutes, then remove from heat.
+- Stir in kale and wine.
+Season with salt and pepper, cooking another 2 minutes, then remove from heat.

 Comments & Reviews